softdevteam/snare/README.md

    carefully whether these have sensitive information or not).
 This uses the `sendmail` command to send email: you should ensure that you have installed, set-up, and enabled a suitable `sendmail` clone.
- * `secret";` is the GitHub secret used to sign the webhook request and thus allowing `snare` to tell the difference between genuine webhook requests and those from malfeasants.
+ * `secret` is the GitHub secret used to sign the webhook request and thus allowing `snare` to tell the difference between genuine webhook requests and those from malfeasants.